interledger/web-monetization-projects/README.md

 Ultimately we want `main` branch to be in a 'good' state at all times, with good test coverage, so we can practice CD, pushing the extensions to dev channels.

-Currently, we mostly rely on playwright tests which don't cover all the test scenarios.
+Currently, we mostly rely on puppeteer tests which don't cover all the test scenarios.
 Therefore, **we must do manual testing before release**, as it's too much of an impediment to run through the full manual release checklist on each PR/commit.